 As a partner to commercial media and public broadcasters, we reach a diverse public and increase the capacity for fact-based reporting in our region.

-Our mission is to strengthen communities, engage citizens in civic life, and help set the policy agenda in the Northwest by producing powerful, independent investigative and explanatory journalism.
+Our nonprofit mission is to strengthen communities, engage citizens in civic life, and help set the policy agenda in the Northwest by producing powerful, independent investigative and explanatory journalism.

 How we work